 The sums due are payable on the date indicated on the bill.

 8.3.
-Invoicing and Member Account
+Invoicing and Subscriber Account

 The Ski Operator of the Area where Ski Days are registered will invoice and collect payments directly, as per the conditions set out in Article 4.

-Each week, the Issuing Company and/or Operator(s) will establish the list of skiing days per Ski Area for that week used by Beneficiaries of the Member's account, on the ski area.
+Each week, the Issuing Company and/or Operator(s) will establish the list of skiing days per Ski Area for that week used by Beneficiaries of the Subscriber's account, on the ski area.
 The calculation of the number of days skied per week is based on the 3 Vallées Liberty tariff applicable for the Ski Area concerned, irrespective of the number of passages and whether the Beneficiary has skied on all or part of the Ski Area.

 The invoice cannot be considered as a final invoice for the Beneficiaries passages on the Ski Areas ski lifts during the relevant period.
-Any skiing days omitted from this invoice will be invoiced later, within the limit of the season in question.
+Any skiing days omitted from this invoice will be invoiced later, within the limit of the winter season in question.

 The number of skiing days recorded by the Issuing Company's and/or Operator's computer system, which serves as a basis for the invoice, is deemed correct.